cs61/cs61-lectures/docker/README.md

 * Docker can start and stop virtual machines incredibly quickly.
 * Docker-based virtual machines are leaner and take less space on your machine.
-* With Docker, you can *edit* your code in your home environment, but *run* it on a Linux host.
+* With Docker, you can easily *edit* your code in your home environment, but *compile and run* it on a Linux host.

 Disadvantages of Docker:

 * Docker does not offer a full graphical environment.
-You will need to run programs exclusively in the terminal.
+You will need to run all CS61 programs exclusively in the terminal.
 * Docker technology is less user-friendly than virtual machines.
 You’ll have to type weird commands.
 * You won’t get the fun, different feeling of a full Linux desktop.

 ## Preparing CS 61 Docker